CWE-CAPEC/CWE-Content-Development-Repository/README.md

 - **External-Submission**: Indicates that the issue is a submission issue.
 We currently allow issues to be created for feedback and may also introduce other issues which are not directly related to a particular submission.
 This label helps identify only the issues that are specifically related to a submission.
 - **Feedback**: Indicates an issue created by the community to give feedback on the CDR as a whole.
 Submission related feedback should be added as a comment under the submission issue.
-- **Phase**: There are various phase labels which indicate where the submission is in the [submission review process](documentation/submission-guidelines.md#external-submissions-review-process).
+- **Phase**: There are various phase labels that indicate where the submission is in the [submission review process](documentation/submission-guidelines.md#external-submissions-review-process).
 Currently, there are 18 possible phases.
 - **SCOPE**: Labels that start with "SCOPE." indicate any number of problems a submission currently has related to it's scope, referred to as [scope exclusions](documentation/scope-exclusions.md).
 These labels are assigned during initial review of a submission and are removed once the scope exclusion has been resolved.
-- **SUB**: Labels that start with "SUB." indicate any number of [submission problems](documentation/submission-problems.md), a submission currently has.
+- **SUB**: Labels that start with "SUB." indicate any number of [submission problems](documentation/submission-problems.md) that a submission currently has.
 These labels are assigned during initial review of a submission and are removed once the submission problem has been resolved.

 ## Submission Files